Supporting families in the Texas Panhandle

 Rachael Young and Matrisha Armitage, Program Director and Executive Director

-New VA Regional Housing Program – Supportive Services for Veteran Families
+New VA Housing Program – Supportive Services for Veteran Families

 In partnership with St. Vincent de Paul’s Housing staff, led by the venerable Anne Williams (former Housing Director), Andi wrote the grants to secure VA funding and launch this new program in 2011.
 SSVF was an innovative “housing first” model, and VA created this funding stream to help end Veteran homelessness nationwide.
 St. Vincent de Paul received the first SSVF grant awarded in Oregon, to support unhoused veterans in Lane County.

-The remarkable staff at SVDP have built a model for how this housing-first program can succeed, and VA recognizes them as an outstanding grantee.
-It’s been an honor to write the renewal grant each year.
+The remarkable staff at SVDP have developed an excellent model for housing-first programs and VA recognizes them as an outstanding grantee.
+It was an honor to write the renewal grant for 10 years.

 See more of their good works at www.svdp.us

-Committed nearly 4,500 hours over 5 years to develop 100 grant proposals supporting innovative programs and capital campaign.
-Efforts netted $2.8 million in grants with a 58% success rate on federal, state, foundation and United Way grant proposals written.
+Andi committed nearly 4,500 hours over 5 years to develop 100 grant proposals supporting innovative programs and a capital campaign.
+Their efforts netted $2.8 million in grants with a 58% success rate on federal, state, foundation and United Way grant proposals.

 Learn more about PPSO at www.ppsworegon.org

 Fundraising quadrupled in a growing nonprofit focused on kindness.

 U R Awesome is an empowering leadership organization.
-Over an 18-month period this nonprofit’s grant revenue and community support increased by 400%!
+Over an 18-month period we helped this nonprofit’s grant revenue and community support increase by 400%!

-Andi helped URA select tribal foundations in western Oregon whose missions aligned closely with theirs and wrote (or helped write) three grant proposals with a small staff.
-One out of three was awarded, and the staff did a phenomenal job of leveraging a $5,000 award to raise $25,000 more!
+Andi helped U R Awesome select tribal foundations in western Oregon whose missions aligned closely with theirs and helped write three grant proposals with a small staff.
+One out of three was awarded, and the staff did a phenomenal job of leveraging a $5,000 grant award to raise $25,000 more!

-This fundraising success enabled URA to offer free workshops on kindness and respect to hundreds of youth and adults at Lane County schools and nonprofits during 2015-2016.
-They continue to thrive and grow.
+This fundraising success enabled URA to offer free workshops on kindness and respect to hundreds of youth and adults in Lane County schools and nonprofits during 2015-2016.
 Check out their website at https://urawesome.org/

 Raised $800,000 to support the Sprout!
 Food Hub in Springfield, Oregon